traciemasek/react-stateevents-practice2/README.md

 # Deliverables:

 - Render a list of all Beyonce images
-- When a User clicks on a Beyonce image in BeyContainer it should change the "favorite" key to true, which adds it to the Favorites container or false, which should then remove it from the Favorites container
+- When a User clicks on a Beyonce image in BeyContainer it should change the "favorite" key to true, which adds it to the Favorites container, or false, which should then remove it from the Favorites container

 # What are we practicing?